confluentinc/tutorials/over-aggregations/flinksql/README.md

   ```

 Finally, run following SQL statements to create the `movie_views` table backed by Kafka running in Docker, populate it with
-test data, and run the Top-N query.
+test data, and run the OVER aggregation query.

   ```sql
   CREATE TABLE movie_views (